Freelance Medical Writer

 Healthcare Content Writing:

-You will produce content across a range of healthcare topics, some aimed at clinical audiences, others written for general readers.
+Content writing is a very important aspect.
+You will write various content across a range of healthcare topics, some will be aimed at clinical audiences, others will be written for general readers.
 The ability to move between those two registers is core to this role.
-One piece may need to withstand clinical scrutiny; the next may need to be understood by someone with no medical background at all.
-Writing accurately for both audiences without oversimplifying for one or over-complicating for the other is the standard.
+At one instance you may need to withstand clinical scrutiny; in the next you may need to be understood by someone with no medical background at all.
+Writing accurately for both audiences without oversimplifying for one or over-complicating for the other is the standard practice that will be expected from you.

 Accuracy and Editorial Standards:

-You notice the small things.
-Your work does not need to be cleaned up by an editor every time it comes in.
-When a subject is genuinely complicated, you find a way to make it readable without losing the accuracy.
-That combination of precision and clarity in the same document is the core skill this role demands.
+You notice the smallest of the small things.
+When you work your work does not need to be cleaned up by an editor.
+When a subject is genuinely complicated, you find a way to make it readable without losing the accuracy..
+You need to balance between accuracy and precision when you write a document.

-Every brief comes with content guidelines and a deadline.
-Both are firm.
-Your ability to deliver clean, on-spec work within the agreed timeline is what makes the relationship work for both sides.
+Whenever a brief comes with content guidelines and a deadline you need to follow both these things seriously.
+You need to make sure that you deliver clean, on-spec work within the given timeline that is the thing which makes the relationship work for both sides.

 Sample Writing and Onboarding:

 New writers complete a paid sample brief that is matched to their stated background and interests.
-If the sample meets the standard, payment is issued before projects begin.
-From there, you are onboarded to a project flow that matches your areas of expertise.
+If the sample meets the standard, payment is issued before projects begin, after this you are onboarded to a project flow where you write specifically on your areas of expertise.

 Dual-Register Writing Ability: